polyphene/docs.holium.org/docs/sdk/specifications.md

 All pointers and lengths refer to pointers and lengths of data on the **linear memory** of our **guest**.

-`ret_ptr` contains data in a tuple of format `(u32, u32)` being the pointer and length of our return payload of HoliumCBOR.
+`ret_ptr` contains data in a tuple of format `(u32, u32)` being the pointer and length of HoliumCBOR return payload.

-`input_ptr` and `input_len` are the pointer and length of the input payload in HoliumCBOR format that we will use for our transformation.
+`input_ptr` and `input_len` are the pointer and length of the input payload in HoliumCBOR format that should be used to run the transformation.